 Honestly, I like dry wings as much as I like wet ones so that's why I always make sure to put a light dry rub on my wings while they cook.

 For the dry wings, they are ready to serve as soon as you take them off the grill and check that they are fully cooked.

-For the wet wings, take them off the grill and place into a mixing bowl, then pour the buffalo wing sauce over them and toss till they are completely covered.
+For the wet wings, take them off the grill and place them into a mixing bowl, then pour the buffalo wing sauce over them and toss till they are completely covered.

-Make sure to serve them with celery and carrot sticks, plus plenty of First Street Blue Cheese or Ranch dressing!
+Make sure to serve them with celery and carrot sticks, plus plenty of Blue Cheese or Ranch dressing!
 Now you have a great meal that is easy to cook and can be as healthy (or not!) as you want to be.